Nuclei-Software/nuclei-dlink/README_DLink.md

 # Introduction

 Dlink is developed based on RV-Link, and many new functions are added on its basis.
-At present, Dlink is only applicable to RV-STAR development board as a debugger.
-This document mainly introduces the new features of dlink, how to run Dlink in RV-STAR, how to connect hardware and how to use software.
+At present, Dlink is only applicable to RV-STAR or DLink Debugger development board as a debugger.
+This document mainly introduces the new features of dlink, how to run Dlink in RV-STAR or DLink Debugger, how to connect hardware and how to use software.

 # Involved Repos